educaTION

 Is a Ductless Fume Hood Right for My Laboratory?

-What is a ductless fume hood?
+What is a ductless fume cupboard?

 The type of chemicals used in ductless fume hoods

-Are ductless fume hoods more expensive?
+Are ductless fume cupboards more expensive?

 The flexibility of your laboratory